ZeWaka/vscode-mermaid-preview/README.md

-# Mermaid Chart extension for Visual Studio Code
+# Mermaid Charty - 1.0 extension for Visual Studio Code

 ### This is a fork of the original Mermaid Chart extension after the terrible 2.0 update.